wp-plugins/credit-tracker/readme.txt

 === Plugin Name ===
 Contributors: labs64
-Tags: credit, credits, legal, copyright, owner, author, media library, media, image, attachment, custom fields, fotolia, bildnachweis
+Tags: credit, credits, legal, copyright, owner, author, media library, media, image, royalty-free, RF, stock, attachment, custom fields, fotolia, bildnachweis, impressum, imprint
 Requires at least: 3.5.1
 Tested up to: 3.6.1
-Stable tag: 0.9.0
+Stable tag: 0.9.1
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple way to show credits for the images used on your website.

 == Description ==

+The effective use of stock images and photography on your website and blog can have a massive impact on the legal requirements regarding proper credit of the author.

 Credit Tracker plugin allows to create media credits tables and adds a few additional fields not provided by Media Library.
 Media credits data can be fetched from different image agencies and shown in required format.